 Deutsches Museum: Science and technology at your fingertips

 The Deutsches Museum (German Museum) is one of the largest natural science museums in the world.
-Here, originals and models illustrate how technology and the laws of nature work.
+Here, original exhibits and models illustrate how technology and the laws of nature work.

 The Deutsches Museum at a glance:

-- How to get there: From Marienplatz it is just a 15 minutes walk to the Deutsches Museum or you can take the bus 132 (Forstenrieder Park) to the stop "Boschbrücke".
+- How to get there: From Marienplatz, it is just a 15 minutes walk to the Deutsches Museum or you can take the bus 132 (going to Forstenrieder Park) and stop at "Boschbrücke".

 - Category: Science and technology

 - Exhibitions: There are about 30 different museum areas with a wide thematic range: from agricultural and food technology to astronomy, chemistry, photography & film, aerospace, oceanography and physics to shipping, telecommunications and timekeeping.